scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 :class: dropdown
 :::

-There are functions within Numpy (as well as other libraries) that shuffle/permute/randomize data within an array (or an arraylike object, such as a list).
+There are functions within NumPy (as well as other libraries) that shuffle/permute/randomize data within an array (or an arraylike object, such as a list).

 Let's say we want to shuffle the *rows* in our Data Frame.
 We can do this with the `permutation()` function from the `numpy.random` submodule, but the output is very ugly.
-This operation brutally removes the nice Data Frame graphics (at least when run in a Jupyter notebook), and puts the rows of the Data Frame into a Numpy array, as shown below:
+This operation brutally removes the nice Data Frame graphics (at least when run in a Jupyter notebook), and puts the rows of the Data Frame into a NumPy array, as shown below:

 ```{code-cell}
 # Effective but ugly